 Because of the way your mortgage is handled after closing, if your mortgage lender experiences bankruptcy or goes out of business — whether it be the company that originated the loan or a third party that later bought it — it should have no impact on you or your loan.

-“The borrower is never informed about the lender’s financial problems,” explains Christopher Burgelin, owner of We Buy Houses Fast, LLC, in Austin, Texas.
+“The borrower is never informed about the lender’s financial problems,” says Christopher Burgelin, owner of We Buy Houses Fast, LLC, in Austin, Texas.
 “If the bank’s charter is in jeopardy, the bank’s insurer or regulatory agency will step in to take over.
 This takeover typically ends with the FDIC inducing another lender to take on that bank’s loans.”

 If your loan servicer changes, you will receive a notification confirming the change from both the old servicer and the new servicer.
 This notice will include information on where to send your payment.

-The short answer is no. According to Ailion, “any funds you have transferred to an escrow agent should be secure if your prospective lender gets into trouble, but you will have to find a new lender to get a loan.”
+The short answer is no. According to Ailion, “Any funds you have transferred to an escrow agent should be secure if your prospective lender gets into trouble, but you will have to find a new lender to get a loan.”